 - Mystery shopper testing the process of registering at 10 GP practices across the borough

 - Follow up GP practice healthcare staff survey

-- Patients survey – version 1 and 2 (those who have used the Walk In Centre and those who haven’t)
+- Patients survey – Versions one and two (those who have used the Walk In Centre and those who haven’t)

-- Continuing visits to Practice Patient Participation Groups
+- Practice Patient Participation Groups - continued visits

 - Focus group for deaf patients - 12th December 2018